Is Montreal Safe at Night? 7 Tips to Know

 If something does happen, contact the police by dialing 911 on your phone.

-Having been to Montreal many times and spent months there, I know the city well.
+Having visited Montreal many times and spent months there, I am familiar with the city.
 Personally, I’ve never run into trouble or felt unsafe walking around at night in well-populated areas.

 Is it safe to walk in Montreal at night?

-Yes, it is, especially when walking around tourist-populated areas that are well-lit and frequent many visitors.
+Yes, it is, especially when walking around tourist-populated areas that are well-lit and frequented by many visitors.

 What not to do when visiting Montreal?